ENVIRONMENTAL ANALYSIS PROCESS

-The lead agencies have received thousands of comments about the draft Tahoe Keys Lagoons Aquatic Weed Control Methods Test draft environmental document.
-These agencies are reviewing all comments, finalizing the environmental document, conducting a peer review of the proposed project’s monitoring program, and coordinating with myriad agencies and partners throughout the basin.
+The lead agencies received thousands of comments about the Tahoe Keys Lagoons Aquatic Weed Control Methods Test draft environmental document.
+The agencies reviewed all comments, finalized the environmental document, conducted a peer review of the proposed project’s monitoring program, and coordinated with myriad agencies and partners throughout the basin.

-Lahontan Regional Water Quality Control Board plans to release a Draft National Pollutant Discharge Elimination System permit with an Antidegradation Analysis this summer with adequate time for the public to provide comments and feedback.
+Lahontan Regional Water Quality Control Board released a Draft National Pollutant Discharge Elimination System permit with an Antidegradation Analysis in fall 2021 with adequate time for the public to provide comments and feedback.

-The Final Environmental Impact Report/Environmental Impact Statement will be released later this year prior to the lead agencies considering the document for adoption.
+The Final Environmental Impact Report/Environmental Impact Statement was released prior to the lead agencies considering the document for adoption.

 The Tahoe Keys Lagoons Aquatic Weed Control Methods Test was approved by both lead agencies in January 2022:

 - Lahontan Water Quality Control Board Staff Presentations and Public Comment Lahontan Board Meeting January 12, 2022